A psychologist sits with a notepad, smiling warmly at a child.

 $480 Tuition Per Hour

-Through this program, you’ll connect with like-minded peers from across the country, enhancing and refining your knowledge, skills and technical competencies.
-Courses are offered in a combination of synchronous and asynchronous online formats.
+Through this program, you’ll connect with like-minded peers from across the country to gain perspective and enhance your knowledge and competencies.
+Our courses offer a combination of synchronous and asynchronous online formats that allow you to continue working while you pursue your EdS.

-Eligible students can pursue Alabama Class AA certification in School Counseling (P-12) Certification.
-This is an advanced program for certified school counselors.
+Eligible students can advance to Alabama Class AA certification in School Counseling (P-12).

 Curriculum